 In 2005, Limestone completed a new Physical Education Building containing a fitness center, athletic training education facilities, a wrestling practice area, classrooms, and offices.

-In 2010, the College transformed a former elementary school into a state-of-the-art center for Limestone Theatre and Athletics and acquired the former YMCA building, which now houses the Physical Education Department and the campus intramural and recreation center.
+In 2010, the University transformed a former elementary school into a state-of-the-art center for Limestone Theatre and Athletics and acquired the former YMCA building, which now houses the Physical Education Department and the campus intramural and recreation center.
 In early 2011, Limestone completed a new 96-bed residence hall, containing twelve 8-person suites, each with a common living area and kitchen.
 In 2015, the student housing building was renamed as The Vivian Elledge and George Carl Ball Residence Hall.

-In 2013, the College purchased two apartment complexes adjacent to the campus to provide additional housing for upper-class students.
+In 2013, the University purchased two apartment complexes adjacent to the campus to provide additional housing for upper-class students.
 In the spring of 2013, Limestone completed the Bob Campbell Field House.
 The new 23,000 square foot Field House includes 455 lockers, with separate areas for football, men’s and women’s soccer, men’s and women’s lacrosse, baseball, softball, and field hockey.
 The building also includes a laundry facility, equipment storage, a concessions area and restrooms for spectators, and a ticket sales box office.

-Limestone College’s new Walter W. Brown Residence Hall opened for students in the fall of 2016.
+Limestone University’s new Walter W. Brown Residence Hall opened for students in the fall of 2016.
 The new residence hall offers 200 beds in a pod-style configuration that includes a mix of single- and double-occupancy options.
 The $8.75 million, 45,000 square-foot three-story structure is located on the corner of Griffith and O’Neal Streets.

-While the College's ties to the past are visible in the many historic structures on the campus, these renovated facilities now house the modern technology necessary to maintain Limestone's reputation as an outstanding regional liberal arts college.
+While the University's ties to the past are visible in the many historic structures on the campus, these renovated facilities now house the modern technology necessary to maintain Limestone's reputation as an outstanding regional liberal arts college.